 If you are receiving unwanted calls and you want them to stop, there are certain steps that you can take:

 Threats: Report to local law enforcement and to your local services provider.

 Do Not Call Lists: In addition to notifying your local services provider, list your number on the federal Do Not Call List at www.donotcall.gov, and on your state Do Not Call List (where available) or with your state Office of Attorney General, and file complaints through those resources following their grace periods.

 Device Settings: Some newer smartphones and VoIP telephone sets with current software have “block caller” settings; review the device literature or contact the provider for guidance.

-If your other efforts fail, and you believe that our company may be the provider of the telephone number from which calls appear to be emanating, you may provide: 1) the calling number, 2) the called number, and 3) your contact information to us at Regulatory@west.com or by calling 469-727-1640.
+If your other efforts fail, and you believe that our company may be the provider of the telephone number from which calls appear to be emanating, please fill out the form below.
+You may also report this by emailing Regulatory@west.com and provide 1) the calling number, 2) the called number, and 3) your contact information or by calling 469-727-1640.
 In such instances, we will investigate to determine whether the telephone number is assigned by us to one of our customers or whether it may currently be assigned to another provider.
 If the telephone number is assigned by us, we will notify our customer and request that it place your number on its do-not-call list.
 In any instance, we will follow-up with you.